-Filling Skills Gaps: To address increasing skills shortages, contractors present an excellent opportunity to fill gaps temporarily.
+Filling Skills Gaps: To address increasing skills shortages, contractors hired through Employer of Record service present an excellent opportunity to fill gaps temporarily.
 Rather than having to reallocate work amongst existing employees, which can cause stress and impact productivity, temporary resources can alleviate strain and provide support to an existing permanent team and help maintain productivity levels for a business.

 Talent on Demand: Flexible hiring enables employers to recruit specific skills or expertise as and when they need for special projects, peak seasonal times, or unanticipated workloads.
 The extra advantage of the short notice period of contractors also helps employers be nimble in reacting to challenges in their business cycle.

-Talent On Trial: Many businesses use temporary staff as a “trial” to assess their capability and cultural compatibility with the organisation.
+Talent On Trial: Many businesses use professional employer organization to as employer of record to hire staff as a “trial” to assess their capability and cultural compatibility with the organisation.
 This “trial” method reduces the risk associated with long-term commitment to a permanent hire.